vanPThomas/FreiaThiwiClient/README.md

 This project is not a wrapper around an existing library.
 It is a deep dive into systems programming, networking, and cryptography.

-This repo is the client side of the Freia Thiwi Project, the server is not publicly available.
+This repo is the client side of the Freia Thiwi Project.

 ---